 The City has a lease with the Ohio Building Authority for space in the Ocasek Government Office Building.
-The operations and maintenance fees for 2016 are \$ 353,975 and the lease has an annual option to renew.
+The operations and maintenance fees for 2017 have been reduced by a little more than half to \$ 171,109 and the lease has an annual option to renew.
 This space is being used for City offices.
+Due to consolidation of City operations, space occupied by the City has been reduced by half in late 2016.
 (See Central Business District Development Programs - State, County and City Projects.)

 The City and County have entered into a prisoner housing agreement under which the County houses certain prisoners for the City in the County Jail (see Industrial Development Program - Sweitzer Avenue Industrial Development Project).
-The City's annual payments include an amount to pay debt service on a portion of the County's bonds issued to construct and improve its jail facilities.
-The City's payment in 2015 was \$4,912,876, including \$515,550 to pay debt service (2015 was the final year of debt service).
+The City's annual payments previously included an amount to pay debt service on a portion of the County's bonds issued to construct and improve its jail facilities, however 2015 was the final year of debt service.
+The City's payment in 2016 was \$4,724,119.40.
 The agreement continues until 2018 with an option to extend for an additional 25 years.